 Quick Comparison: Wise Vs MoneyGram

-Wise (review) (est. 2010) is leading the way for inexpensive money transfers.
+As we found in our review of Wise, it is leading the way for inexpensive money transfers since 2010.
 Wise cuts costs and pass the savings on, by being online only and focusing on bank-to-bank and card-to-bank transfers.

 Meanwhile MoneyGram (review) has been around since before the internet (est. 1980) when people needed to send and receive cash and they still can help you with that.

-As Wise say they, “make transfers up to 8x cheaper than banks”.
+As Wise says they, “make transfers up to 8x cheaper than banks”.
 See for yourself what you will pay with the Wise calculator (opens new tab).

 - Affordable and transparent fees – no markup on the exchange rate